 With the spread of the coronavirus, many people have lost a reliable source of income and are struggling financially.
 Some states and counties are taking steps to alleviate the property tax burden during a stressful time.
 Depending on the state or city, these measures could include extended deadlines, waived fees and penalty cancellations.

 During the coronavirus pandemic, some cities and states have extended property tax deadlines or left the decision to individual counties.

 Local governments may also decide to waive fees and penalties, which are typically added to late or delinquent payments.

-Other states, such as California, have asked local governments not to move the property tax deadline because public services depend on those tax dollars.
-Counties under these restrictions may still have a few options, though.
-For example, residents impacted by COVID-19 may be able to apply for a penalty cancellation or set up a payment plan for their overdue tax bills.
+In some states, residents impacted by COVID-19 may be able to apply for a penalty cancellation or set up a payment plan for their overdue tax bills.

 Check your locality’s website for more information.
 Depending on where you live, you might not be able to request a penalty cancellation until after the official tax deadline has passed.
 If you do request a penalty cancellation, be prepared to explain how you’ve been impacted by the coronavirus and to show documentation.